Washington, D.C.

 Student Funding

-Vouchers are worth up to $10,204 for K–8 students and $15,307 for students in grades 9–12 for 2021–22.
-Those amounts increase annually with the Consumer Price Index.
+Vouchers are worth up to $10,713 for K–8 students and $16,070 for students in grades 9–12 for 2023–24.
+Those amounts increase annually with the Consumer Price Index (CPI).
 Vouchers first pay for tuition, with any leftover funds available for certain qualified fees that schools may require as well as for summer school.
 As the result of a 2019 reauthorization bill, Congress currently allocates $20 million for the voucher program, including administrative fees.

 Student Eligibility

 Families must be current D.C. residents.
-Additionally, families must either receive benefits under the Supplemental Nutrition Assistance Program (SNAP) or earn no more than 185 percent of the federal poverty level (FPL) when they enter the program ($51,338 for a family of four in 2022-23).
-Students may continue to receive vouchers in later years if their household income does not rise above 300 percent of the FPL ($83,250 for a family of four in 2022-23).
-Students are given priority if they previously attended public schools identified as one of the lowest-performing under the District of Columbia’s accountability system or if they or their siblings already are participating in the program.
+Additionally, families must either receive benefits under the Supplemental Nutrition Assistance Program (SNAP) or earn no more than 185 percent of the federal poverty level (FPL) when they enter the program ($55,500 for a family of four in 2022–24).
+Students may continue to receive vouchers in later years if their household income does not rise above 300 percent of the FPL ($90,000 for a family of four in 2023–24).
+Students are given priority if they previously attended a public school identified as one of the lowest performing under the District of Columbia’s accountability system or if they or their siblings are already participating in the program.
 They may use vouchers only to attend private schools located in D.C.

 EdChoice Expert Feedback

 The D.C.
-Opportunity Scholarship Program helps thousands of students access schools that are the right fit for them, but policymakers could do more to expand educational opportunity.
+Opportunity Scholarship Program (OSP) helps over a thousand students access schools that are the right fit for them, but policymakers could do more to expand educational opportunity.

-Eligibility for the scholarships is limited to 185% of the federal poverty line initially.
-Around one-third of D.C. students are eligible for a scholarship and fewer than 5 percent of students citywide actually use a scholarship.
+Eligibility for the scholarships is limited to 185 percent of FPL line initially.
+Around one-third of D.C. students are eligible for a scholarship and fewer than five percent of students citywide actually use a scholarship.

 The average scholarship size is about $10,300, which is about 44 percent of the average expenditure per student at D.C.’s district schools, though the maximum scholarship size varies by grade level ($10,204 for K–8 and $ 15,307 for high school).
 Only $17.5 million in scholarships is currently appropriated annually, which is equivalent to only 1.2 percent of D.C.’s total K–12 revenue.

-In order to expand access to educational choice, the U.S. Congress should dramatically increase the D.C.
+To expand access to educational choice, the U.S. Congress should dramatically increase the D.C.
 OSP’s funding and expand eligibility to all students (prioritizing scholarships based on need).
 Congress should also formula fund the D.C.
-OSP—moving away from a volatile annual appropriations process—in order to put program funding on stable footing year after year.
+OSP—moving away from a volatile annual appropriations process—to put program funding on stable footing year after year.
 The program could also be converted into an education savings account to ensure that all students have access to the education that’s the right fit for them, whether private school or a customized course of education.

 Additionally, D.C.’s scholarship program has several unnecessary and counterproductive regulations, including removal of private school autonomy over admissions and requiring participating students to take the D.C.
 Public Schools assessment in grades 3 through 8.
 Congress should restore private schools’ admissions autonomy and allow schools to choose from a menu of nationally norm-referenced tests.